JonathanReyess/colabai/README.md

 It enables the development of applications that are context-aware and able to reason about how to answer based on the given context.

+In this subproject, our goal will be to query a sample SQL database table made by converting our .csv file into a .db sqlite file with one table called "courses".

+The overarching process will be as follows:

+1. Convert question to SQL query: Model converts user input to a SQL query.
+2. Execute SQL query: Execute the SQL query.
+3. Answer the question: Model responds to user input using the query results.

+A sample querying script can be found in langchain/sqlchain_query.py.

+### Agents

+"The core idea of agents is to use a language model to choose a sequence of actions to take.
+In chains, a sequence of actions is hardcoded (in code).
+In agents, a language model is used as a reasoning engine to determine which actions to take and in which order."

+We would ideally want to build a more complex querying system that would handle data discrepencies, all while maximizing runtime and cost efficiency.